Berghsen/timeline/README.md

 - Service role key is only used on the backend
 - Frontend uses the anon key with RLS policies

+## Deployment

+See `DEPLOYMENT.md` for detailed deployment instructions to Vercel and other platforms.

+### Quick Vercel Deployment

+1. Push your code to GitHub
+2. Import project in Vercel
+3. Set Root Directory to `client` (or configure in vercel.json)
+4. Add environment variables in Vercel dashboard
+5. Deploy!

 ## License

 ISC